 He is an Associate Teaching Professor at Penn State Greater Allegheny.
 He has taught courses in history, African American studies, black arts, and leadership development.
 He co-founded the Study of Hip-Hop Conference and the Stewart and Jones Scholar Leadership Program.
 He is a founding member of the Crossing Bridges committee which serves the surrounding community.
 In addition, he chairs the Racial Equity task force at PSUGA.
 He is also creator of the Black Woman Reaffirmed video project.
 His up coming album, Love Algorithms, is an eclectic mix of poetry, hip-hop, and spoken word.

-Mr. White is engaged in community affairs as a board member of the Langston Hughes Poetry Society.
-Furthermore, he is director of the Full Armor Institute, which focuses on mentoring young black men, at Mt.
+He is a board member of the Langston Hughes Poetry Society.
+In addition, he served as lead instructor of the Full Armor Institute, mentoring young black men at Mt.
 Olive Baptist church.
-He has created and conducted several black history workshops along with seminars on educating black men and living a vibrant lifestyle that synthesizes faith and the pursuit of social justice.
+Lastly, he has conducted black history workshops and seminars on living a vibrant lifestyle that synthesizes faith and the pursuit of social justice.

 Teaching Interests: Modern US History; Black Studies; Radical Black Thought and Black Intellectual History; Black Artistic and Oral Expression; Hip-Hop and Revolution; Leadership Studies

 Area(s) of Expertise : History; Black Studies; Leadership Studies; Critical Hip-Hop Analysis

 Sankofa studies: creating connective tissue between Black collective memory and black futurity.
 How do we learn from the pain of our past and create a black future inspired by the best elements of the legacies of the African diaspora

 Ph.D. - History (Power and Inequality field), University of Pittsburgh, 2020

 M.A. - U.S. History/Modern African-American studies, University of Pittsburgh, 2001